aiidateam/aiida-core/docs/source/developer_guide/developers.rst

    migration message to a message of your preference.
 Please look at the generatedvfile and ensure that migration is correct.
-If you are in doubt about the operations mentioned in the file and its content, you can have a look at the alembic documentation.
+If you are in doubt about the operations mentioned in the file and its content, you can have a look at the Alembic documentation.
 3. Your database will be automatically migrated to the latest revision as soon as you run your first verdi command.
 You can also migrate it manually with the help of the alembic_manage.py script as you can see below.